 Georgia: It has an official state ‘possum.

-Named Pogo, he originally appeared in comic books in the 1940s, created by cartoonist and animator Walt Kelly (who came up with the character after visiting the Okefenokee Swamp in 1942).
+Pogo originally appeared in comic books in the 1940s, created by cartoonist and animator Walt Kelly (who came up with the character after visiting the Okefenokee Swamp in 1942).
 It was adopted as the state’s official possum in 1992.
 Pogo is definitely in the running to join these other 15 Animals with Impressive Titles.

 Hawaii: There’s a state-specific language (and it’s really simple).

 The Hawaiian language, ʻŌlelo HawaiʻI, consists of just 13 letters (five vowels and eight consonants).
-It has four rules: all words end in a vowel, every consonant is followed by at least one vowel, every syllable ends in a vowel.
+It has four rules: all words end in a vowel, every consonant is followed by at least one vowel, and every syllable ends in a vowel.
 So, yeah, Hawaiians love vowels.

 Idaho: Its state seal is the only one designed by a woman.